lmdodson/TrainScheduler/README.md

 # Train Scheduler

-This project is a homework assignment from UT Austin Bootcamp.
-It dynamically creates a train schedule based on user-input.
+This project dynamically creates a train schedule based on user-input.

 ## Getting Started